kessyus/kessyus/README.md

 ### Kessyus

-- 🔭 I’m currently working full time as Sales Engineer and whenever I can as Developer
+- 🔭 I’m currently working full time as Business Development Manager
-- 🌱 I’m currently learning Elixir, Phoenix and Erlang.
+- ☁️ I'm a strong advocate of cloud computing adoption
+- 🌱 I like to do OSINT as a hobby
 - 🎯 2021 Goals: contribute more to Open Source projects
 - 💬 Ask me about anything you want
 - 😄 Pronouns: He/Him